street-lab-tech/Accessibility-Guidelines/Guidelines/Cognitive Support and Task Alignment/conformity-with-user-expectations.md

 [← Back](../cognitive-support-and-task-alignment.md)

-# Conformity with User Expectations
+# Sub-Guideline: Conformity with User Expectations

 **Definition:** The system's behaviour aligns with users’ prior experience and broadly accepted conventions in this context.